ajwagers/ajwagers/README.md

 [Sudoku Solver](https://github.com/ajwagers/sudoku-solver) -- I am working on a sudoku solver that uses simulated annealing to find the solution.
 This is a work-in-progress.

+[Quiz Buzzer](https://github.com/ajwagers/QuizBuzzer) -- This is an Arduino Nano project I built to help my kids and our National Bible Bee group practice their quiz questions.

 [Galactic Altitude Calculator](https://github.com/ajwagers/Galactic-Altitude-Calculator) -- This was a javascript page I wrote in grad school to find the altitude along the meridian of the Milky Way Galactic Equator in the sky given a time and location on the earth.